-In this article, I will introduce the complete 2016 CNY schedule for factories, trading companies and forwarders, and also 7 tips to avoid producing or shipping delay.
+So in my today’s post, I summarize 7 tips to help you avoid producing or shipping delay because of CNY.
 All this information will be very helpful for small importers.

-For example, statutory holiday of 2016’s CNY is from Feb.
-8th to 14th, 2016, but most factories will be closed in the end of Jan.
-2016, some even earlier at the middle of Jan because of poor business.
+For example, statutory holiday of a certain year is from Feb.
+8th to 14th, but most factories will be closed at the end of Jan., some even earlier at the middle of Jan because of poor business.

-No matter you are dealing with a trading company or a factory, you need to ask the manufacture’s holiday schedule 30-45 days before CNY, then arrange your order accordingly.
+No matter you are dealing with a trading company or a factory, you need to ask the manufacturer’s holiday schedule 30-45 days before CNY, then arrange your order accordingly.

 Another situation is that some factories are super busy in the last month before CNY.
 Because they have lots of customers, and all of them want products shipped out before CNY holiday.
 So in this case, you may have to prepare your order 30-45 days in advance.

-In this circumstance, your products should be spot goods, or produced by small factories, which will be closed later before CNY.
-The supplier you are dealing is probably trading company which will stop working 1-3 days before CNY.
+In this circumstance, your products should be spot goods or produced by small factories, which will be closed later before CNY.
+The Chinese supplier you are dealing with is probably a trading company, which will stop working 1-3 days before CNY.

-If you are buying spot goods, then you may have this problem: some of the styles or items are stock out.
-But your supplier won’t replenish them until when back to work after CNY holiday, even now it’s half a month ahead of CNY.
+If you are buying spot goods, then you may have this problem: some of the styles or items are stocked out.
+But your supplier won’t replenish them until when back to work after the CNY holiday, even now it’s half a month ahead of CNY.

-If you are purchasing from DHgate/Aliexpress, you should pay most attention to when do international express agency stop working, and normally they will stop 2-4 days before CNY.
-The deadline of placing orders on DHgate/Aliexpress is 3-5 days before CNY.
-You need to confirm that whether the supplier can ship your goods out before the holiday before placing order.
-Also the holiday periods are not the same in different expresses, so does the express agencies.
+If you are purchasing from DHgate/Aliexpress, you should pay the most attention to when doing international express agencies stop working, and normally they will stop 2-4 days before CNY.
+The deadline for placing orders on DHgate/Aliexpress is 3-5 days before CNY.
+You need to confirm that whether the supplier can ship your goods out before the holiday before placing an order.
+Also, the holiday periods are not the same in different expresses, so does the express agencies.

-If your cargo is shipped by FCL/LCL, you can keep in mind that the deadline of loading container is 3-4 days before CNY.
+If your cargo is shipped by FCL/LCL, you can keep in mind that the deadline for loading the container is 3-4 days before CNY.

-However, to avoid some unexpected condition, you’d better load your container little bit earlier.
-Imagine your cargo has been loaded during the deadline period, then running into custom inspection by China’s custom.
-This means your cargo will be delayed in the port, only can be shipped out after CNY holiday.
-The worse thing is you have to pay USD 300-400 for demurrage charge.
+However, to avoid some unexpected conditions, you’d better load your container a little bit earlier.
+Imagine your cargo has been loaded during the deadline period, then running into custom inspection by China’s customs.
+This means your cargo will be delayed in the port, only can be shipped out after the CNY holiday.
+The worse thing is you have to pay USD 300-400 for the demurrage charge.

 1 week ahead of CNY is the busy time for forwarders, as all the importers are eager to ship goods out before CNY.
 So the shipping fee is higher than usual.
 The forwarders will be back to work around 1 week after CNY, and their first working week is super busy as well.
 Because they have to ship out the cargoes which have been detained in China during CNY holiday.